So, what is consent?

 Want more information?

-We have resources, a lending library and friendly staff and volunteers.
+We also have resources, a lending library and friendly staff that are happy to answer questions so, come talk to us!